jfischer/docker-for-data-scientist-examples/7-data-workspaces/README.md

 Given a data workspace published on GitHub, we can get an environment running under Docker with the following steps (in `run.sh`):

 1. Make sure Data Workspaces is installed in our environment.
-If not install it via `pip`
+If not, create a virtual environment and install Data Workspaces it via `pip`.
 2. Run the `dws clone` command to copy and initialize the project
 3. Build a container for the project via `dws deploy build`.
 This calls `repo2docker` under the covers.